 Course materials can be very expensive and cause a significant financial strain on students.
 In fact, according to the New Jersey Public Interest Group (NJPIRG), Rutgers students spend an average of $1,500 annually on their course materials alone.

 - Talk to your instructors about the Open and Affordable Textbooks Program—we’ve already saved students over $5.7 million, and your class could be next!

-- Look for OAT classes in the course catalog.
+- Look for OAT classes in the Schedule of Classes.
 These are courses that have been updated to use low- and no-cost materials.

 - Before you buy, check the Libraries.
 Make sure your course materials aren't in our course reserves area.
 Do a QuickSearch for required/recommended e-books, journal articles, films, and streaming media.

 - Reach out to NJPIRG.
 They have some great statistics about textbook costs and work to raise the visibility of this issue on campus.